johnramsden/docs/docs/operatingsystems/bsd/freenas/iocageservicejails/pkgrepo.md

 ## pkgrepo jail

-Setup for poudriere webui jail with iocage.
+Setup for poudriere package server jail with iocage.

 ### On FreeNAS